itsjinendrajain/music-hub/README.md

 # music-hub
-This is My First Major Project After Laerning HTML and CSS.
-Hope U Like it.
+This is My First Project After learning HTML and CSS.
+I hope.
+You Like it.

 You can Check Out Live Version Of This Project<br>
 <h2>Main Page</h2>